nkukka/docker-and-microservices-training/handson/day2/kube/instructions.md

     But wait, how do we deploy the image to our own registry?
     ```bash
-    docker tag hello-node:v1 127.0.0.1:<PORT_OF_REGISTRY>/hello-node:v1
+    docker tag hello-node:v1 $(minikube ip):5000/hello-node:v1
-    docker push 127.0.0.1:<PORT_OF_REGISTRY>/hello-node:v1
+    docker push $(minikube ip):5000/hello-node:v1
     ```
 - Let's try again and update the previous deployment image
     NOTE: see which image we now refer to
     ```bash
-    kubectl set image deployment/hello-node hello-node=127.0.0.1:<PORT_OF_REGISTRY>/hello-node:v1  --record
+    kubectl set image deployment/hello-node hello-node=localhost:5000/hello-node:v1  --record

     kubectl rollout status deployment/hello-node
     kubectl describe deployment hello-node
     kubectl get pods --output wide
     ```
+- You might wonder why has the `$(minikube ip)` part been replaced with `localhost` this time.
+This is because from your machine's point of view, minikube has an interface with the given ip address.
+However, it has proven to not work from within the minikube cluster, and since the registry is being run within the minikube cluster, we can just use `localhost` to point to it.

-- Expose the service so we can access it:
+- Expose the service so that we can access it:

    ```bash
    kubectl expose deployment hello-node --type=NodePort --port=8080 --target-port=8080